mtlynch/mtlynch.io/_posts/2019-06-14-status-updates-to-nobody.md

 Friday afternoons are when my brain lies to me about my work.
 It often tells me that I wasted an entire week investigating a bug and have nothing to show for it.

 Writing status updates forced me to see my week objectively.
-I'd review my outgoing emails, my code check-ins, and my calendar.
+I'd review my code check-ins, outgoing emails, and calendar.
 Invariably, this exercise reminded me that I accomplished far more than my bleak, never-gonna-solve-this-bug mindset suggested.

-Sometimes I completely forgot about a cool feature I launched on Tuesday because of an unrelated issue that popped up on Wednesday.
+Sometimes, I completely forgot about a cool feature I launched on Tuesday because of an unrelated issue that popped up on Wednesday.
 Even when a single bug truly did absorb my week, my investigation always produced useful artifacts like better documentation or new automated tests.

 Without Snippets, I forgot all that and remembered only what I hadn't accomplished.